 Native Functionalities – Platforms come with built-in features.
 These features help you perform different functions such as execute a new email marketing campaign, provide analytical insights, and more.

 Third-party Integrations – There might be a case when the need to modify the platform arises to suit business goals.
-However, one must be cautious as the cost increases with the integration of third-party applications.
+One must be cautious as the cost increases with the integration of third-party applications.

 Custom Software Development

-Business goals and desired customer experience often change as more advanced technologies are developed.
-The use of such technologies is essential to design and deliver the next new experiences possible within the omnichannel commerce.
+Consumer expectations often change as more advanced technologies are developed.
+The use of such technologies is essential to design and deliver the new ecommerce experiences possible within the ecosystem.
 Hence, the need for custom development arises.

 Marketing and Customer Service

-Personalization is the key element to design an omnichannel marketing strategy for digital commerce.
+Personalization is the key element to design an omnichannel ecommerce marketing strategy.
 By leveraging complex algorithms and artificial intelligence (AI) concepts, different native functionalities and third-party integrations within a platform can help businesses design personalized experiences for consumers.
-The essence of an omnichannel strategy is to deliver a consistent and targeted message across different channels and stages of the marketing and sales funnel for improved conversions.
+The essence of an omnichannel ecommerce marketing strategy is to deliver a consistent and targeted message across different channels.

-The omnichannel marketing is deeply connected with customer service.
+The digital commerce online marketing is connected with customer service.
 Omnichannel customer service creates an impactful outcome and bridges the gap between digital and physical.
 It increases cross-selling and up-selling opportunities by leveraging tools and techniques to understand the context at a deeper level.